Skip to main content

 Build it yourself

 Two to four senior Android engineers, a designer, twelve to eighteen months.
-Then a year of edge-case bugs nobody warned you about: recurrence rules, timezone DST, CalDAV server quirks, exception events.
+Then a year of edge-case bugs nobody warned you about: recurrence rules, timezone DST, CalDAV server quirks, and exception events.

 License KashCal

 Your icon, your name, your colors.
 Weeks, not quarters.
-The hard parts are already paid for: sync, recurrence, RFC compliance.
+The hard parts are already paid for: sync, recurrence, and RFC compliance.

 The difference is the budget you put into work your competitors can't copy.